ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ~~~

 To exit the vi editor, press `esc` and then enter `:wq` to save the file.
 Now that the configuration in the nifi.properties file has been updated, we need to port forward a new port for NiFi through the Port Forward GUI because the virtual machine is not listening for the port **6434**, so NiFi will not load on the browser.
 If your using VirtualBox Sandbox, refer to section 3.1.
-For Azure Sandbox users, refer to section 3.2.
+For **Azure Sandbox users**, refer to **section 2.2**.

-### 3.1 Forward Port with VirtualBox GUI
+### 2.1 Forward Port with VirtualBox GUI

 1\.
 Open VirtualBox Manager